Kimberlee97/tp/docs/UserGuide.md

 ### Viewing help : `help [topic | offline]`

 Opens the User Guide in your web browser.
-If the browser cannot be opened (e.g. blocked by the environment), a Help window is shown so you can copy the link manually.
+If the browser cannot be opened (e.g. blocked by the environment), a Help Window is shown so you can copy the link manually.
 If you do not have access to the internet, you can also open this Help Window manually which contains a summary of all available commands and usage examples!

-* User enters `help add` command.
-The browser automatically opens the "Adding a person" section of the User Guide.
+* When you enter the `help add` command, the browser automatically opens the "Adding a person" section of the User Guide.
 <img src="images/helpAdd.png" width="700" height="auto" />

 * If blocked, the Help window appears instead.
-Users can also access this window using the command `help offline`.
+You can also access this window using the command `help offline`.
 <img src="images/helpOffline.png" width="700" height="auto" />

 Format: `help [topic | offline]`